shatasundara/thebearjew.github.io/_posts/2015-03-16-the-start-of-something-new.md

 The class started to work on me.
 Through only the requirement of fifteen pages of writing per week, a cynical, probably arrogant, 17 year old kid learned how to speak about his feelings.
 No sensitive talking circles required, just a lot of individual writing every single day.

 The habitual nature of putting every internal and external event on paper stuck with me after that class.
-When backpacked Europe for a month after High School the process of *downloading* that day's events and thoughts stuck.
+When I backpacked Europe for a month after high school the process of *downloading* that day's events and thoughts stuck.
 It turned into such an effective method for reflecting and recharging that I consciously made efforts to continue.

 Today I use [Day One](http://dayoneapp.com) to hold all of my journalling, no more pen and paper required.
 Day One is for iOS and  OS X and does an outstanding job of displaying and encouraging great journalling.
-They fun meta data to add to your entries to help reflect: weather, steps, music, location, time, and more.
+They made fun meta data to add to your entries to help reflect: *weather*, *steps*, *music*, *location*, *time*, and more.
 All these fun data points can remind you or add to an entry in ways your words may not be able to.
 It's a pretty great solution to a pretty niche problem: making the best journals for yourself, anywhere.

-So, I've explained how a private pen and paper "blog" started and developed into something greater.
-What I haven't explained is why it's even related.

 ### Tying It All Together

-My blog is not going to be a stream of personal journaling.
-Unless expressed otherwise, no one wants to hear about my feelings today, or who I talked to.
+This blog is not going to be a stream of personal journaling.
+Unless expressed otherwise, I'm safe to assume no one wants to hear about my feelings today, what I ate, or who I talked to.
 Instead the blog will build on tools and techniques from personal journalling to be better than a stream of consciousness.

 A blog should be refined.
 Not like *The New York Times*, but polished.
 The kind an car enthusiast puts on their new BMW or 56' Cadillac.
 Effort and care is given, but it's far from the trade show shine.